ujadh/analogclock/README.md

 >*For whom is the solution / service being developed for?
 It is worth of briefly highlight the potential end users and the relevant stakeholders who will benefit or have interest on the service* -->

-The focus group aims to gather feedback and insights from students using the forum service integrated into WIMMA Lab's educational platform.
+The focus group aims to gather feedback and insights from students using the forum service integrated into Wimma Capstone's educational platform.
 The goal is to understand their experiences, preferences, and suggestions for improvement.

 ### Focus Group A (STUDENTS)
-The project to develop a forum service for WIMMA Lab, spearheaded by CodeMinds Ltd, offers several potential benefits for students.
+The project to develop a forum service for Wimma Capstone, spearheaded by CodeMinds Ltd, offers several potential benefits for students.
 Here are some ways in which the project could enhance the educational experience for students:

 **Collaborative Learning:**
 - The forum service creates a platform for collaborative learning, allowing students to engage in discussions, share ideas, and collaborate on projects.
 This fosters a sense of community and collective knowledge building.